jazzband/django-pipeline/docs/compilers.rst

 To write your own compiler class, for example want to implement other types of compilers.

-All you need to do is to create a class that inherits from ``compress.compilers.CompilerBase`` and implements ``match_file`` and ``compile_file`` when needed.
+All you need to do is to create a class that inherits from ``pipeline.compilers.CompilerBase`` and implements ``match_file`` and ``compile_file`` when needed.

-Finally, specify it in the tuple of compilers ``COMPRESS_COMPILERS`` in the settings.
+Finally, specify it in the tuple of compilers ``PIPELINE_COMPILERS`` in the settings.

 Example
 -------

 A custom compiler for a imaginary compiler called jam ::

-  from compress.compilers import CompilerBase
+  from pipeline.compilers import CompilerBase

   class JamCompiler(CompilerBase):
     output_extension = 'js'